What is Stonewalling?

 You may not know the name for it, but most of us know how it feels when we are trying to get through to someone, and bump up against nothing but a stone wall.
 What do you do when your partner shuts down?

-It usually happens after a fight, but not always.
-Sometimes you have no idea why your partner has stopped engaging with you, and it is infuriating.
-You try to ask what’s wrong, to which the reply is “nothing.”
 You start to feel like a monkey, pulling out all your tricks.
-You try being sweet and understanding, nothing, you try asking questions, nothing, you try changing the subject and start chatting about another topic, but that doesn’t work either.
+You try being sweet and understanding, but nothing; you try asking questions, nothing, you try changing the subject and start chatting about another topic, but that doesn’t work either.

 You are stuck in a pattern that is very common in relationships.
-Dr. Sue Johnson, founder of Emotion-Focused Therapy calls it the pursuer-distancer dynamic, and Drs John and Julie Gottman, founders of the Gottman Method, call it stonewalling.
+Dr. Sue Johnson, founder of Emotion-Focused Therapy, calls it the pursuer-distancer dynamic, and Drs John and Julie Gottman, founders of the Gottman Method, call it stonewalling.

-You Probably Think He/She Doesn’t Even Care
+You Probably Think They Don’t Even Care

 It’s a reasonable assumption from your point of view.
-When someone has shut down, they certainly look like they don’t care.
-The facial expression is usually neutral, there is little to no expression of emotion, and voice tone becomes monotonous.
-Answers to questions are short, and you begin to interpret all of this as indifference.
+When someone has emotionally shut down, they certainly look like they don’t care.
+Their facial expression is usually neutral, with little to no expression of emotion, and their voice tone becomes monotonous.
+Answers to questions are short.

 When it looks like the person we love most in the world doesn’t care how upset we are, the urgency begins to rise, causing us to knock even harder on the door, desperate for reassurance that we are loved.
-And the harder we know, the taller and more solid the wall becomes.
+And the harder we knock, the taller and more solid the wall becomes.

 What is Actually Happening